hmalphettes/hjson-js/README.md

   - *space*: specifies the indentation of nested structures.
 If it is a number, it will specify the number of spaces to indent at each level.
 If it is a string (such as '\t' or '&nbsp;'), it contains the characters used to indent at each level.
   - *eol*: specifies the EOL sequence (default is set by Hjson.setEndOfLine())
   - *colors*: boolean, output ascii color codes
-  - *mltabs*: emit multi lines even if the string contains tab characters (default is false)
+  - *mltabs*: emit multi lines even if the string contains tab characters (default is true)

 ### Hjson.endOfLine(), .setEndOfLine(eol)